 Still, be sure to prioritize your own safety.
 For example, if you aren’t confident climbing on top of your roof to hang Christmas lights, don’t do it.
 Instead, you could consider hiring a professional to hang your lights in your place—you don’t even need to sacrifice the arrangement or design you’d initially planned.

-Protect and repair your roof with Able Roof
+Protect and repair your roof with Able Roofing

-Homeowners across Central Ohio know who they can turn to if they’re looking to keep their roofs in peak condition: the roofing experts at Able Roof.
+Homeowners across Central Ohio know who they can turn to if they’re looking to keep their roofs in peak condition: the roofing experts at Able Roofing.